-Especially recommended for dinner, as they server traditional food and a large range of beers.
+Especially recommended for dinner, as they serve traditional food and a large range of beers.
 It is a very traditional place and only 5 minutes away from the main square.
 It gets very busy so better to book a table in advance.

 The Beer Wall

-It is located in the city centre and overlooking one of the canals.
+It is located in the city centre and overlooks one of the canals.
 It has a pleasant garden at the back and a big shop at the front.
-They offer all kind of gifts (glasses, chocolates, souvenirs) and beers.
-They also offer a beer tasting experience with 4 tiny pints of beers, sausages, and a little cheese for 10€.
+They offer all kinds of gifts (glasses, chocolates, souvenirs) and beers.
+They also offer a beer-tasting experience with 4 tiny pints of beer, sausages, and a little cheese for 10€.
 The downside is that it gets crowded and full of tourists.

-This is a short list of our favourites Belgian beers:
+This is a short list of our favourite Belgian beers:

 - Tripel de Garre.
 Tripel, 11.5%, Brouwerij Van Steenberge.